 The photographers stamp on the photograph reads Hall & Co 44 Hunter Street Sydney

-Returning to the subject of ATMOM and his identification it is probably a red herring but it is interesting to note that Glenn Curtiss, a famous American aviation pioneer was instrumental in developing Hialeah which appears earlier in this photo gallery under the heading Hialeah racetrack in Miami 1932.
-I have come across a lot more probable identity for this person.
+I have come across another possible identity for ATMOM that comes from Sir George Julius' great grandson.
 It is a result of wading through the wealth of Julius family documentation that Tony Shellshear, George Julius' great grandson gave me.
 It is titled BUILDING THE BRIDGE Twelve Lithographs with supplement in colour by ROBERT EMERSON CURTIS.
 Robert worked as an illustrator and cartoonist in Brisbane.
-His interest in the industrial expansion in Chicago took him to the United states.
+His interest in the industrial expansion in Chicago took him to the United States.
 He was interested in the links between man and machines which would definitely have attracted him to Automatic Totalisators limited if he was aware of the mechanical computing of the totalisator systems.
-When he returned to Australia in 1928 he recorded the construction of the Sydney Harbour Bridge resulting in the Building The Bridge document.
+When he returned to Australia in 1928, curiously the year the Longchamps system commenced operation, he recorded the construction of the Sydney Harbour Bridge resulting in the Building The Bridge document.
 In 1940 Robert depicted activities in Commonwealth munition factories, which almost definitely would have included Automatic Totalisators Limited, as they manufactured munitions during WW2 (World War Two).
 He worked as a Camouflage Officer attached to the RAAF in Cairns and New Guinea and I wonder if the word that I cannot decipher written on this photo is some permutation of camouflage.
 If so I suspect these words were written on the photograph well after the photo was taken.
 Robert became an official war artist and was interested in technological achievements which makes the work of Automatic Totalisators Limited, in the field of mechanical computing an irresistible subject if he knew of them.
-He later became interested in the Sydney Opera House and as Julius Poole and Gibson were the prime Electrical Contractors, it is improbable that he would not have known of Automatic Totalisators Limited.
-For a person who developed a lifelong interest in industrial modernism, it is difficult to imagine that he would not have found a company, in the country that he spent the major part of his life, that was manufacturing large-scale, real-time, Multi-user systems long before the digital computers that made these concepts commonplace.
+He later became interested in the Sydney Opera House and was commissioned by The Sydney Opera House Trust to illustrate each stage of its construction.
+As Julius Poole and Gibson were the prime Electrical Contractors for that installation, it is improbable that he would not have known of Automatic Totalisators Limited being George Julius' other major company.
+For a person who developed a lifelong interest in industrial modernism, it is difficult to imagine that he would not have discovered a company, that in the country that he spent the major part of his life, was manufacturing Large-scale, Real-time, Multi-user systems long before the digital computers that made these concepts commonplace.
+I feel compelled to mention that I too witnessed the final stages of construction first hand as I worked for AWA on the Opera House Project, a company subcontracting to Julius Poole and Gibson to provide install and commission the electroacoustic and CCTV systems.
+The main argument against Robert being ATMOM is that he seems to have been too young.
+He was only about thirty when ATMOM was photographed in the first two images in this page and ATMOM, although it is not clear seems to be older.
+Robert's pencil drawing titled Construction Worker Resting, Sydney Opera House shows the temporary site offices being built along the western side of Bennelong Point.
+This is nostalgic for me, the row of offices closer to Circular Quay have already been built, however some of the materials for the construction of the row of Site Offices where our huts were located, are already lying on the ground.

 The image above titled Aerial View Alice Street factory post Automatic Totalisators Limited, was extracted from a 1949 aerial survey photograph titled City of Sydney - Aerial Photographic Survey, 1949 Map 102 and is from the Historical Atlas of Sydney.
 I received the aerial photograph image from Naomi Crago, an archivist at the City of Sydney archives when I enquired about the Newtown Project and the Alice Street factory.